bnbullock/bnbullock/README.md

-- 👋 Hi, I’m Barnett N. Bullock
+- 👋 Hi, I’m Barnett Neil Bullock
 - 👀 I’m interested in ... learning Python, Node.js and HTML/CSS/Javascript
 - 🌱 I’m currently learning ...
 Data Analytics at the University of Toronto Bootcamp
 - 💞️ I’m looking to collaborate on ...
 Projects and learning opportunities with my team